goessner/mdmath/README.md

 ## Issues, Hints

 * In order to create `*.pdf` output from your Markdown you should consider using [Pandoc](http://pandoc.org/).
 * Opening multiple preview windows is not possible at current.
 Even changing the active markdown source window doesn't update the preview window properly.
 Close the preview window first as a workaround here.

 ## Contributing

 See [contributing.md](contributing.md)

 ## ChangeLog

+* December 21, 2016
+  * Release 1.0.1
+  * `code block` bug removed.

 * December 20, 2016
   * Release 1.0.0